Alonso-del-Arte/algebraic-integer-calculator/CONTRIBUTING.md

 consider pull requests associated with a TODO (considered an Action Item in NetBeans).

 Issues about build tools will be closed as spam or not helpful.
-Just use the build tool your IDE provides by default, and do not do anything to impose that choice on anyone else.
-If you notice Git picking up anything build tool-specific besides build.xml, nbbuild.xml and manifest.mf files, then it might be a good idea to add some things to the Git Ignore &mdash; I welcome such a commit.
+I have decided that this is now specifically an Apache NetBeans project, using the default build tool in that integrated development environment (IDE).

 Contributors should have a proper Java IDE (most are available for free) and JUnit.
 This project started out on Java 8 and JUnit 4 as well as TestFrame from